grafana/metrictank/docs/cloud/data-ingestion.md

 ## Scaling with carbon-relay-ng

-When distributing traffic among multiple instances of carbon-relay-ng it is important to ensure that the same metrics always get sent to the same carbon-relay-ng instances to preserve the order of the data points, this can be done using consistent hashing.
+When distributing traffic among multiple instances of carbon-relay-ng it is important to ensure that the same metrics always get sent to the same carbon-relay-ng instances to preserve the order of the data points.
+It's ok to have many carbon-relay-ng instances send data to GrafanaCloud concurrently.
-The carbon-relay and carbon-relay-ng daemons both support consistent hashing to distribute traffic among its carbon destinations.
-If the carbon-relay(-ng) instance which does the consistent hashing itself becomes a bottleneck it is also ok to have multiple carbon-relay(-ng) instances running in parallel.

-Example which uses carbon-relay-ng to do the consistent hashing before forwarding the carbon traffic to multiple other carbon-relay-ng instances:
 ```

 |-------------------| |-------------------| |-------------------| |-------------------| |-------------------| |-------------------|